 Don’t see what you’re looking for?
 Fire us a note at firstname.lastname@example.org – We love to hear from you.

 VERY fresh.
-We roast to order early each week then ship mid-week so that your coffee should arrive about 3-6 days off the roast.
+We roast all week long, then ship on Friday so that your coffee should arrive about 3-7 days off the roast.
 Which is probably about the soonest you should drink it.
-We’re finding most of our coffees continue to improve for 3-6 days after being roasted–and stay great for several weeks, depending on how carefully they are stored.
+Most of our coffees continue to improve for at least 3-10 days after being roasted–and stay great for several weeks, depending on how carefully they are stored.

 For sure!
 We sell all of the products on our site in 5lb bags, long as we have that much left–and if you are looking for substantial volume, we offer discounted pricing and are very willing to consider custom blends and/or single origins.
 Long story short, if we don’t have exactly what you need, we can find it for you and even work with you to develop the perfect roast profile.